RockstarLang/rockstar/spec.md

 Functions are called using the 'taking' keyword and must have at least one argument.
 Multiple arguments are separated with one of the following: `,` `&` `, and` `'n'`.

 Arguments may only be variables or literals.
 Compound expressions are not allowed.
-Functionals are greedy, if they find more symbols that make up valid arguments they will take them.
+Functionals are greedy: if they find more symbols that make up valid arguments, they will take them.

 * `Multiply taking 3, 5` is an expression returning (presumably) 15
 * `Search taking "hands", "lay your hands on me"`
-* `Put Multiply taking 3, 5, and 9 into Large` will set large to `3 * 5 * 9` **NOT** `(3 * 5) && 9`.
+* `Put Multiply taking 3, 5, and 9 into Large` will set Large to `3 * 5 * 9` **NOT** `(3 * 5) && 9`.